-Assumption Change Risk is the potential for the environment to change such that future valuation assumptions are different than the current assumptions.
+Assumption Change Risk is the potential for the environment to change such that future valuation assumptions are adjusted to be different than the current assumptions.
 Causes of these changes include capital market changes resulting in changes in the assumed rates of return, changes in employee behavior and/or plan provisions requiring changes in the demographic assumptions, and similar changes.
-Assumption change risk is an extension of the risks previously identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment when the current assumption is no longer reasonable.
+Assumption change risk is an extension of the risks previously identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment resulting in the current assumption no longer being reasonable.
 The historical review earlier in this section showed that assumption change risk has been a relatively significant risk for this plan over the recent historical period.